 "If you continue to fight alone, the loneliness will swallow you some day."

 The king of Rieze Maxia.
 He is currently travelling around the world incognito under his birth name, "Arst Outway", seeking the opinions of the common citizen.
 His special ability Revenger lets him guard and counterattack with a powerful strike.
-His Support Skill Spread Force bolsters the attacks of his Link Partner, reducing TP consumption, adding knockback and ensuring they hit an enemy weak point.
+His Support Skill Spread Force bolsters the attacks of his Link Partner, reducing TP consumption, adding knockback and making every attack act like it hit an elemental weakness.

 The Atoner: He seems to be trying to make up for his past attempt to destroy Elenpios by living amongst its people.